 PCI device drivers

-If you are looking for PCI drivers, you most likely need to get the drivers for the installed PCI device.
-For example, if you need a PCI Ethernet adapter driver you need the drivers for the PCI network card.
-See our drivers section for all computer drivers.
+If you are looking for PCI drivers, you most likely need to download them for a specific PCI device.
+For example, if you need a PCI Ethernet adapter driver, you should install the drivers for the network card.
+See our drivers section for a listing of drivers for various devices.

 - Exclamation mark on PCI to ISA bridge in Windows.